PacificBiosciences/IsoSeq/docs/umi/isoseq-correct.md

 ```
 isoseq3 correct --barcodes barcodes.txt[.gz] input.bam output.bam
 ```

+Common single-cell whitelist (e.g. 10x whitelist for 3' kit) can be found in the [MAS-Seq dataset](https://downloads.pacbcloud.com/public/dataset/MAS-Seq/).

 #### Tags
 This requires the existance of XC and XU barcode tags.